WZhaoKe/aegpwb/Install.md

 4. [scatterlib][]: Supports homogeneous spheres with limited range of absorption.

-Instruction for install each of these are given below.
+Instruction for installing each of these are given below.

 #### [SPlaC][]